 I have a thing for overalls.
-In the mid ’90s I was a teenager and the trend for overalls came back in style.
-I wore mine everywhere paired with a striped shirt and heavy boots.
-Oh and a plaid flannel shirt.
+I was a teenager in the mid ’90s, when the trend for overalls came back in style.
+I wore mine everywhere, paired with a striped shirt and heavy boots.
+Oh, and a plaid flannel shirt.
 I called it the lumberjack look.
-Eventually, it went out of fashion and I have been longing for overalls return.
-Perhaps this is why I am drawn to the 1940s when vintage overalls moved from work-wear to fashion wear.
-The dark blue denim, wide legs, sweetheart neckline, giant pockets (MUST have pockets) and the clink of the metal clips makes me smile from ear to ear.
+Eventually, it went out of fashion and I have been longing for overalls’ return.
+Perhaps this is why I am drawn to the 1940s, when vintage overalls moved from work-wear to fashion wear.
+The dark blue denim, wide legs, sweetheart necklines, giant pockets (MUST have pockets), and the clink of the metal clips makes me smile from ear to ear.
 Join me as I take a look back into fashions past and follow the progression of women’s vintage overalls through the 1910s, 1920s, 1930s, 1940s, 1950s and beyond.

 Want to skip the history?
 Scroll to the end to see where you can buy vintage overalls online.

-Ever since men began to wear overalls for labor work like farming, mining, railroading and machinery jobs women quickly followed.
-Overalls are much more comfortable to work in, stay held up, and provide more areas for large pockets.
-Overalls were not readily designed for women.
-They were a unisex item although most stores sold them in the only men’s section.
+Ever since men began to wear overalls for labor work like farming, mining, railroading and machinery jobs, women quickly followed.
+Overalls were much more comfortable to work in, stay held up, and provided more areas for large pockets.
+However, overalls were not readily designed for women.
+They were a unisex item, although most stores sold them in the men’s section.
 Women had to make do with men’s overalls and with the stigma that ladies shouldn’t work laborious job.

-This all changed with the first world war.
-Women were called to replace men at home, on the farm, in factories, and other local occupations.
-The more laborious the job the more women had to turn to men’s work clothes for their needs.
-See photo on the right of 1916 Dutch women working as painters.
+This all changed with the first World War.
+Women were called to replace men at home, on the farm, in factories, and at other local occupations.
+The more laborious the job, the more women had to turn to men’s work clothes for their needs.

 During the late Edwardian era there were some women’s work clothing made just for these times.
 They was an early version of the coverall that looked like a dress but with the skirt sewn into wide pant legs that pegged at the ankle.
 These were sometimes called bloomer dresses because of their remembrance to girl’s bloomers.

-Notice in the 1918 catalog on the left the different styles of overalls.
+Notice the different styles of overalls in in the 1918 catalog above.
 There was the one piece coverall and a sleeveless jumpsuit with two straps that crossed in the back.

 1920s Vintage Overalls

-The idea of women wearing overalls for fashion instead of “men’s jobs” didn’t emerge until the late 1930s.
-The first group of women to wear them were not women yet but little girls.
-Boys had been wearing denim overalls, just like dad’s, for a few decades already.
+The idea of women wearing overalls for fashion instead of while doing “men’s jobs” didn’t emerge until the late 1930s.
+The first group of women to wear them were not women yet, but little girls.
+Boys had been wearing denim overalls, just like dad, for a few decades already.
 Smart mothers put their girls in durable overalls for playtime outside.
-Eventually the clothing market caught on and made overalls designed for little girls.
-Not to be confused with boys blue denim overalls, girls overalls were made of dark blue cotton with pockets on the front instead of the sides.
+Eventually, the clothing market caught on and made overalls designed for little girls.
+Not to be confused with boys’ blue denim overalls, girls overalls were made of dark blue cotton with pockets on the front instead of the sides.

 These little girls turned into older girls and teenagers who still liked to wear overalls, especially in the summer when the light cotton was breathable enough to withstand hot days.
-Contrasting white stripes, buttons, stars and anchors were added resembling navy men’s uniforms.
+Contrasting white stripes, buttons, stars, and anchors were added to resemble navy men’s uniforms.

-By the 1937, overalls were being advertised to women as acceptable (and comfortable) casual clothing worn at home, on vacation or enjoying leisurely outdoor sports and activities.
+By 1937, overalls were being advertised to women as acceptable (and comfortable) casual clothing worn at home, on vacation, or when enjoying leisurely outdoor sports and activities.

 The fit of “play time” overalls changed to a more feminine silhouette with a nipped in waist, bust darts, scoop or V neck and a smaller bib.
 These were not worn for heavy labor jobs.

-1940 and World War 2 brought back the overall into the work clothing genre but this time they were designed for women.
-Similar to play overalls they were made of heavy denim but with the more fitted designs on the 1930s.
+The 1940s and World War II brought back the overall into the work clothing genre, but this time they were designed for women.
+Similar to play overalls, they were made of heavy denim but with the more fitted designs than the 1930s.

-Working women’s Rosie’s overalls brought back the metal buckles, bib pockets and side pockets or extra large front pockets.
+Working women’s Rosie overalls brought back the metal buckles, bib pockets, and side pockets or extra large front pockets.

 The late 1940s saw a big change in women’s fashion.
-People were tired of the depressing 1940s with memories of war and restriction as well menswear inspired utilitarian clothing.
+People were tired of the depressing 1940s with memories of war and restriction, as well as the menswear inspired utilitarian clothing.
 Women said goodbye to the 1930s-1940s overall and hello to the tailored jumpsuit.
 The pinafore bib overall paired with the slimmer fitting capri or cigarette pant resulted in the ’50s jumpsuit.
 It wasn’t very popular.
-Women preferred to wear top and bottom separates making it easier to have a bigger wardrobe on a smaller budget.
+Women preferred to wear top and bottom separates, making it easier to have a bigger wardrobe on a smaller budget.